rockthebesr/rockthebesr.page.io/_posts/2017-7-7-jekyll_tutorials1.md

 ---
 layout: post
-title: Creating a Personal Blog Using Jekyll And Github Page
+title: Buidling a personal blog with Jekyll And Github Page
 date: 2017-07-07
 tags: Blog
 ---